leah-jala/Portfolio-Project-One/README.md

 # Go Row USA!
 ## Purpose
 While this site was built for the purpose of competing the first Milestone Project for Code Institute's Software Development Course, it was also built with a view to making it a live site to replace a Wix site I made last year in the near future.
-The related event and email address is fictional, but in the future I plan to hold such events.
+The related event and email address is fictional, but in the future I plan to hold such events and provide genuine contact information.

 [Go Row USA!](https://leah-jala.github.io/Portfolio-Project-One/index.html) is  designed for junior rowers in the United Kingdom who are thinking about studying and rowing in the United States.
 Many students and families feel bewildered by the process.
 This site seeks to present the recruitment process in three stages, including preparation, communication (with coaches) and the further application process once commited to a team.